shish/rosettaboy/README.md

 Dev Guide
 ---------
+I want to keep the build processes as simple as possible:
+- `cd` into the directory for any implementation
+- `./build.sh` to build the standard version with release-mode compiler flags
-I want to keep the build processes as simple as possible - it should be possible to `cd` into the directory for any implementation and then `./run.sh` should build (if necessary) and run the code.
-Ideally the run script should also fetch-if-needed any dependencies, the only assumption I want to make is that the user has the standard language dev kits installed (eg we assume anyone who wants to work on the Rust version will have Cargo installed;
+- `./rosettaboy-release [...]` to run games

+Ideally the build script should also fetch (if needed) any dependencies, the only assumption I want to make is that the user has the standard language dev kits installed (eg we assume anyone who wants to work on the Rust version will have Cargo installed;
 anyone who wants to work on Python will have virtualenv + pip; etc)

-If you have either Nix or Docker available, you can run `./utils/shell.sh` to create and run an environment with all necessary dev tools pre-installed. — `./run.sh --headless --silent` should be able to pass tests for all languages.
+If you have either Nix or Docker available, you can run `./utils/shell.sh` to create and run an environment with all necessary dev tools pre-installed. — `./build.sh && ./rosettaboy-release --headless --silent` should be able to pass tests for all languages.

 If you prefer Docker, you can use `./utils/shell-docker.sh` instead.